Needler's: History

 By the early 1920s average turnover was £570,000, representing 650 tons of chocolate and 1,500 tons of sweets, with a range now including Christmas boxes and Easter eggs.
 There were 1,700 employees, mainly female, with many more employed on a seasonal (especially pre-Christmas and pre-Easter) basis.
 However, although the company was large, it was not a truly national firm, and never had more than about one per cent of the market.
 In 1927, the factory packing areas were air-conditioned, enabling sweet packing to continue in all weathers.
 Sweet wrappers were introduced in the early 1920s, but this process was undertaken by hand until the first wrapping machines were introduced in 1928.
-1500 people were employed in 1929.
+1,500 people were employed in 1929.

 Until 1918 goods were delivered locally by horse and cart or van, and nationally by rail.
 Increased volume necessitated a fleet of delivery vans working from Hull, and from rail depots in London, Manchester, Nottingham and Grimsby.
 There were forty vehicles by 1927, each with a chocolate-brown livery for advertising purposes.
 In 1950, rail distribution was abandoned in favour of road following the decision by British Railways to move into lump shunting (which resulted in large-scale breakages of chocolates).
 In 1965 there were still fifty vans and drivers.

 Needlers was badly hit by the depression, the worst year being 1931 when turnover was £328,000 and profits just £5,000.
 This coincided with Frederick Needler's deterioration in health with Parkinson's disease, from which he died on 30 September 1932, age 67, leaving £147,956.
 He had become well known as a strong supporter of the Liberal cause, and as a local benefactor — including the gift of a house in Cottingham to be used as a student hall of residence (Needler Hall) for the newly established Hull University College.
-He was succeeded as Managing Director by his son Percival.
+He was succeeded as managing director by his son Percival.

 In 1938, the company's chemists found a way of producing clear or Glace fruit drops — an area in which the company was to have little or no competition until the mid-1960s.
 Consequently, the emphasis of production shifted away from chocolate (where Cadburys, Rowntrees and Mars dominated) towards sweets.
 Sweets (and their raw materials) were rationed between 1941 and February 1953.
 Thereafter, demand — particularly for Glace fruit drops — shot up.

 In 1958 Needlers became a publicly quoted company, although the Needler family retained a controlling interest.
-Percival Needler retired in 1970, age 70, and was succeeded by his son Raymond as Managing Director.
+Percival Needler retired in 1970, age 70, and was succeeded by his son Raymond as managing director.
 He immediately bought the London-based toffee manufacturers Batgers, known for their "Jersey" brand, and for producing Sainsbury's own brands.
-Chocolate production, which was heavily loss-making, was ended in 1976, when production was concentrated on Glace fruits and toffees.
 In 1980, Dickson Orde and Co., a small confectionery manufacturer based at Farnham in Surrey, was purchased.
 In the early 1980s export markets (particularly the United States and the Middle East) were opened up for the first time.